firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q2-APR/2019-06-11-five-stories-in-the-monsoon-night.md

 The sister was looking less sure of it by the moment.
 In a fair fight, we would have been an even match, but I strongly doubted that the old man standing there so peacefully would fight fair.
 He had been known for winning his battles, after all.

 Still I could see her hesitating.
-The boy, the prize goose, was still hesitating in the doorway.
-She was part of the Sisterhood, and they are taught pride just as they are taught tracking, swordplay and espionage.
+The boy, the prize goose, was still in the doorway.
+She was part of the Sisterhood, and they are taught pride just as they are taught tracking, swordplay, and espionage.

 "My friends will be joining us very soon," I said softly.
 "They are just behind me.
-We wanted to try speaking first, but in a moment, they will become impatient.
+We wanted to try speaking first, but in a moment they will become impatient.
 A moment after that, they will come in those doors, and a moment after that, sister, you will be dead."

 It was enough.
 For all that she was a squat woman, she was graceful.
 A bound took her to the window, another saw her through it and into the trackless monsoon night.